bmlindor/ttv_ss/AAREADME.md

 kilometers per second square at JD= 2451624.5 TDB timescale

-For best accuracy the first time argument should be the integer part and the delta the fractional part (step through day)
+For best accuracy the first time argument should be the integer part and the delta the fractional part (step through day).

 Note: For planets without moons, Mercury and Venus, the barycenter location coincides with the body center of mass.